Counting closed geodesics in Moduli space: Geodesics in the thin part of moduli space

-where for $Y_j \in \half^2$, $\ell(Y_j)$ is the flat length of the shortest curve in the torus parametrized by $Y_j$.
-(The exponent is $2s$ instead of $s$ since on the torus extremal length is the square of flat length).
-Hence,
+where for $Y_{k} \in \half^2$, $\ell_{min}(Y_{k})$ is the flat length of the shortest simple closed curve in the torus parametrized by $Y_{k}$.
+We remark that the exponent is $2s$ instead of $s$ because on the torus extremal length is the square of flat length.
+As a result, we have

-where $\Vol$ is the standard volume form on $\half^2$, and the notation $A \approx B$ means that the ratio $A/B$ is bounded from above and below in terms of the genus.
-Now the integral in the parenthesis, i.e. an average of $\ell^{-s}$ over a ball in a hyperbolic plane is essentially done in \cite[Lemma 7.4]{EM} (except that there the average is over spheres, but to get the average over balls one just makes an extra integral over the radius).
+where $\Vol$ is the standard volume form on $\half^2$.
+Now the integral in the parenthesis, i.e. an average of $\ell^{-2s}$ over a ball in a hyperbolic plane is essentially done in \cite[Lemma 7.4]{EM} (except that there the average is over spheres, but to get the average over balls one just makes an extra integral over the radius).
 One gets for $1/2 < s < 1$,

 and for $s=1/2$,